- Form a Company Now! +

 This will help keep you organized during the transition and make sure your mail service is not interrupted.
-It’s your responsibility to make sure everyone is on the same page in this new chapter of your company.
+Remember, It’s your responsibility to make sure everyone is on the same page in this new chapter of your company, including the IRS.

 *Disclaimer*: Harvard Business Services, Inc. is neither a law firm nor an accounting firm and, even in cases where the author is an attorney, or a tax professional, nothing in this article constitutes legal or tax advice.
 This article provides general commentary on, and analysis of, the subject addressed.
 We strongly advise that you consult an attorney or tax professional to receive legal or tax guidance tailored to your specific circumstances.
 Any action taken or not taken based on this article is at your own risk.
 If an article cites or provides a link to third-party sources or websites, Harvard Business Services, Inc. is not responsible for and makes no representations regarding such source’s content or accuracy.
 Opinions expressed in this article do not necessarily reflect those of Harvard Business Services, Inc.

 There are 14 comments left for Change Your Business Name with the IRS? ??? said: Friday, February 26, 2021

 Wonderful goods from you, man.
 I've understand your stuff previous to and you're just extremely great.
 I actually like what you have acquired here, certainly like what you're saying and the way in which you say it.
 You make it enjoyable and you still take care of to keep it smart.
 I cant wait to read far more from you.
 This is actually a wonderful website.HBS Staff replied: Friday, February 26, 2021

 Thank you for reading our article and we're glad you found it to be helpful and informative.?????? said: Friday, February 26, 2021